 - From 12th April at the earliest, more spaces and facilities will reopen, including indoor leisure for individual use or within household groups, personal care premises such as hairdressers, outdoor hospitality, and libraries and community centres.

-- From 17th May at the earliest, reopening will be indoor entertainment and attractions, indoor adult sport, and some larger events.
+- From 17th May , reopening will be indoor entertainment and attractions, indoor adult sport, and some larger events.

 - There will be a 30 person limit for meetings outdoors, and six person limit indoors.